 - Avoid using cruise control.
 Never use cruise control when driving in snow.
 The slippery surface can cause your tires to lose traction, resulting in an out-of-control spin.

 - Understand your brakes.
 If your car has ABS (anti-lock braking system), you should press on the brake pedal and not let off.
 The purpose of the ABS is to prevent the wheels from locking in an emergency.
-By preventing the wheels from locking, you can continue to safely steer the car.
+By preventing the wheels from locking, you can continue to steer the car safely.
 Never pump ABS brakes.

 - Bring extra supplies.
-Keep blankets and snack foods, such as energy bars, nuts, and raisins, as well as water in your car all winter.
+Keep blankets and snack foods, such as energy bars, nuts, raisins, and water, in your car all winter.
 And don’t forget to bring your medications.

 - Follow the three feet rule.
 Keep flammable materials at least three feet away from fireplaces, wood stoves, and space heaters.